This article looks at the visual style of Puzzledorf, but also how the graphics teach through design.

 The subject of difficulty makes for interesting debate.
 There is a trend these days of making easier games to reach wider audiences.
 Is that a good thing?
 Back in the days of the Nintendo NES and SNES, games were much harder as a general rule, particularly when talking about modern Nintendo or casual games -...
 Continue Reading →

 I've mentioned Mark Brown before as a game design channel you should watch.
 One of his more recent videos is on the game design of Mega Man 11.
-Making a platformer is something I've always wanted to do, and with Super Mario Maker 2 coming out soon for Nintendo Switch, I really enjoyed watching his...
+Making a platformer is something I've always wanted to do, and possibly will do for my next project now that Puzzledorf is finished.
+Mark's analysis is great....
 Continue Reading →

 I was reading an article yesterday by the developers of Slime Rancher.
 It talks about crunch in the industry, but gives a unique perspective of their own experience.
 According to the article, they have maintained 40 hour work weeks, and furthermore, do not believe they have made a successful game despite those hours - they...
 Continue Reading →